Do you want to know how to increase Twitter followers?

 Nowadays, no one is safe from a social media problem or crisis.

 Even though you may not see it coming, you should be prepared to know how to handle one.

 Some quick tips to keep in mind:

-- Reply – Don’t ignore negative feedback and comments on social media.
+- Reply – Don’t ignore negative feedback and comments on social media platforms.
 Take action and apologize (if necessary) as soon as possible.